-How safe is Aruba for gay travellers?
+How safe is Aruba for gay travelers?

-Aruba is safe and welcoming for LGBTQ travellers.
+Aruba is safe and welcoming for LGBTQ travelers.
 It is part of the Kingdom of the Netherlands and generally follows the laws set by the Binnenhof.
 Aruba has quite a comprehensive set of anti-discrimination laws but has yet to introduce laws that prohibit discrimination based on gender identity.
 Similarly, gay marriage equality has not yet reached the island, but it is making strides in this direction, having introduced gay civil unions in 2016.

 The gay scene of Aruba